Rutherglen, Victoria: History

 Rutherglen Post Office opened on 1 November 1860.
+The Rutherglen Sun and Chiltern Valley Advertiser newspaper was published between 1886 and 1979.

 The Rutherglen Magistrates' Court closed on 1 January 1990.

 Wine

-The Rutherglen wine region is a wine-producing area around the town of Rutherglen and is particularly noted for its sweet fortified wine styles including Muscat, Topaque (formerly known as Tokay) and Port.
+The Rutherglen wine region is a wine-producing area around the town of Rutherglen and is particularly noted for its sweet fortified wine styles including Muscat, Topaque (formerly known as Tokay), and Port.

 The largest winery in the region is the All Saints Winery, located just a short drive north-west outside of Wahgunyah.
 Established in 1864, it features landscaped gardens, ponds, a restaurant and wine tasting facilities.
 The Rutherglen Wine Experience Visitor Information Centre, located in the town centre on Main Street, offers displays of the town's rich history, how wines are made, and comprehensive tourist information.

 Sport

+Unusually for a town of its size, Rutherglen has two Australian Rules football teams.
 The town in conjunction with nearby town Corowa has an Australian Rules football team (Corowa-Rutherglen) competing in the Ovens & Murray Football League.
 Another Australian rules football team, Rutherglen Football Club, play in the Tallangatta & District Football League.

 Golfers play at the course of the Rutherglen Golf Club on Murray Street.
 The current club professional is Paul Black.

 Climate

-Rutherglen features a mediterranean climate (Csa) with hot, dry summers and cool, damp winters.
-Climate data are sourced from Rutherglen Research; established in 1912 and still operating today.
-It is at an elevation of 175 m.
+Rutherglen features a borderline oceanic / humid subtropical climate (Cfb / Cfa), with warm to hot, dry summers and cool, damp winters.
+Climate data are sourced at Rutherglen Research; established in 1912 and still operating today.
+It sits at an elevation of 175 m.

 The highest temperature recorded was 46.8 °C on 14 January 1939, whereas the lowest was -7.5 °C on 14 June 2006.
+The lowest maximum temperature was 3.0 °C on 3 July 1984.